 Social media often promotes idealized beauty standards that are difficult or unrealistic for many people to achieve, leading to self-comparisons and feelings of inadequacy [7–9].
 The widespread use of filters and digital editing further reinforces the unrealistic ideals of beauty [10–13].
 As a result, some people may turn to cosmetic surgery (CS) in an effort to align with these standards [14].
 Although younger users are often considered particularly susceptible to manipulated images, exposure to digitally manipulated beauty ideals is increasingly affecting adults across a wider age spectrum, including those between 18 and 45 [15].
 Research consistently shows associations between social media use self‑perceptions of the body, with platforms such as Instagram, TikTok, and Pinterest increasing the pressure to conform to these ideals [8,16–19].
-The phenomenon of "Snapchat dysmorphia," in which young people undergo CS to achieve the esthetics of digital filters, is a growing problem [19–22].
+The phenomenon of "Snapchat dysmorphia," in which young people undergo CS to achieve the aesthetics of digital filters, is a growing problem [19–22].

 This study investigates how SMAO relates to aesthetic perception (AP) through the mediating roles of BP and BeP within a structural model.
 Key themes include popular culture and digital media, beauty ideals, cosmetic surgery (CS), social acceptance and its psychological implications, and processes of BP, self‑perception, and social comparison.
 Given the increasing prevalence of cosmetic procedures and the normalization of aesthetic ideals in consumer culture, examining these relationships is highly relevant.
 Based on cross‑sectional data, this study focuses on adults aged 18 to 45 years and examines the spread of unrealistic beauty standards on social media.
 The results aim to clarify the associative role of SMAO in relation to AP and to contribute to the scientific discourse on its psychological and social contexts.

-In this study, we distinguish between BeP and AP.
-BeP refers to the individual evaluation of physical attractiveness in oneself and others, which is shaped by psychological processes such as social comparison and self-esteem [23–25].
+BeP refers to the evaluation of physical attractiveness in oneself and others, which is shaped by processes such as social comparison and self-esteem, while AP reflects broader cultural and aesthetic orientations [23–25].
 At the same time, the perception of beauty is culturally constructed, and reflects common norms and ideals promoted by the media and society.
 AP, on the other hand, is a broader construct that encompasses sensitivity to harmony, form, and style, and goes beyond narrow concepts of beauty to assess the visual appeal of cultural objects, fashion, and design [26–31].
 Clarifying this distinction is crucial because our model examines both the individual psychological processes and the cultural dynamics that link SMAO to BeP and AP.

-In this study, we distinguish between BeP and AP.
-BeP refers to the individual evaluation of physical attractiveness in oneself and others, which is shaped by psychological processes such as social comparison and self-esteem [23–25].
-At the same time, the perception of beauty is culturally constructed, and reflects common norms and ideals promoted by the media and society.
-AP, on the other hand, is a broader construct that encompasses sensitivity to harmony, form, and style, and goes beyond narrow concepts of beauty to assess the visual appeal of cultural objects, fashion, and design [26–31].
-Clarifying this distinction is crucial because our model examines both the individual psychological processes and the cultural dynamics that link SMAO to BeP and AP.

-This study makes a unique contribution by integrating SMAO, BP, BeP, and AP into a comprehensive model.
-In particular, it demonstrates that BeP, rather than BP, emerges as the central pathway linking social media engagement to aesthetic attitudes, offering a new perspective on the mechanisms by which digital culture is associated with AP.
+This study aims to make a unique contribution by integrating SMAO, BP, BeP and AP into a comprehensive model.
+Specifically, the study examines whether BeP or BP is the primary pathway linking social media engagement to aesthetic attitudes, thus providing a new perspective on the potential mechanisms through which digital culture may be associated with AP.

 Conceptual framework and theoretical background